RogerDeng/sed-opal-unlocker/README.md

 ### Background

-I'm using this tool to unlock non-boot disk from custom initramfs, loaded from EFI partition sitting on another non-opal-encrypted drive.
-The machine is headless, cannot boot from NVME and the password is provided on an USB key, so the standard [sedutil](https://github.com/Drive-Trust-Alliance/sedutil) Pre-Boot Authentication image is not an option.
+I'm using this tool to unlock:

+- non-boot disk from custom initramfs, loaded from EFI partition sitting on another non-opal-encrypted drive.
+The machine is headless, cannot boot from NVME and the password is provided on an USB key, so the standard [sedutil](https://github.com/Drive-Trust-Alliance/sedutil) Pre-Boot Authentication image is not an option
+- boot disk from custom PBA image (Linux EFI stub kernel + embedded initramfs) in my laptop... just cause I could.

 ### Features